Python-PyQt/PyQt6-Docs/descriptions/QtMultimedia/QCamera-c.rst

 .. literalinclude:: ../../../snippets/qtmultimedia-src-multimedia-doc-snippets-multimedia-snippets-camera.py
     :lines: 237-237

-For more information on image processing of camera frames, see `Camera Image Processing <https://doc.qt.io/qt-6/cameraoverview.html#camera-image-processing>`_.
+For more information on image processing of camera frames, see `Camera Image Processing <https://doc.qt.io/qt-6/cameraoverview.html#camera-implementation-details-controlling-the-imaging-pipeline-image-processing-13>`_.

 See the `camera overview <https://doc.qt.io/qt-6/cameraoverview.html>`_ for more information.

+**Note:** On WebAssembly platform, due to it's asynchronous nature, :sip:ref:`~PyQt6.QtMultimedia.QMediaDevices.videoInputsChanged` signal is emitted when the list of video inputs is ready.
+User permissions are required.
+Works only on secure https contexts.